- Contact Us West Somerset College Bircham Road, Minehead, TA24 6AY

 Is there anything else I need to know?

-We pride ourselves on a strong, open and honest working relationship between teachers and students.
+We pride ourselves on a strong, open, and honest working relationship between teachers and students.
 Our students are kept informed of their progress via short topic tests and verbal feedback.
-We give students ample opportunity to practise their examination technique but also encourage interactive ways of learning and assessment.
+We give students ample opportunity to practice their examination technique but also encourage interactive ways of learning and assessment.

 For More information on AQA Physics go to AQA website